programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Observe the difference between these two texts, with and without stopwords.
 As expected, these two texts in different disciplines are less similar with stopwords removed.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY11.png" caption="Figure 11: Document similarity analysis with and without stopwords" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY11.png" caption="Figure 11: Document similarity analysis with and without stopwords" %}

 Stopword removal is also useful for topic modeling and classification tasks, where finding general themes across documents is the goal.
 However, other types of analysis like sentiment analysis are highly sensitive and removing stopwords will change sentence meaning (e.g. removing “not” in the sentence “I was not happy”).
 When possible, it is recommended to run analysis with and without stopwords and see how the model changes.
 Below, we will compare how keeping vs. removing stopwords impact spaCy analyses.